gregrickaby/WP-Current-Time/README.md

 [current-time format="s" timezone="America/Chicago"]
 ```

-Would output something like: `14:00:00`
+would output: `14:00:00`

-You could even use your own HTML markup and CSS in the text editor:
+You can even use your own HTML markup and CSS in the WordPress text editor:

 ```html
 <span class="hour">[current-time format="H:" timezone="America/Chicago"]</span>